WEDNESDAY, SEPTEMBER 2, 2015

 somebody wonders why their grandparents couldn't have seen

 what was coming and done something?
-One guy, who typically
+One woman, who typically

 rarely spoke, says, "Well, my grandpa did.
 I went to Big